-The Cash Based Response Technical Working Group (CBR-TWG), funded by the UK Department for International Development (DfID), oversees among other objectives, the coordination of joint research initiatives relating to the scale up of cash and voucher programming in Northern Syria.
-In collaboration with the CBR-TWG, Global Communities contracted i-APS team to assess the current cash based and in kind responses to the Syrian crisis, enabling an objective comparison of beneficiary preferences and feasibility of the most appropriate, secure and accountable assistance modality
+The Cash Based Response Technical Working Group (CBR-TWG), funded by the UK Department for International Development (DfID), oversees among other objectives, the coordination of joint research initiatives relating to the scale up of cash and voucher programming in Northern Middle East.
+In collaboration with the CBR-TWG, Global Communities contracted i-APS team to assess the current cash based and in kind responses to the Middle Eastern crisis, enabling an objective comparison of beneficiary preferences and feasibility of the most appropriate, secure and accountable assistance modality

 The technical Areas of focus: